akka/alpakka/docs/src/main/paradox/sqs.md

 : @@snip [snip](/sqs/src/test/java/akka/stream/alpakka/sqs/javadsl/BaseSqsTest.java) { #init-mat }

-This connector requires an implicit `AmazonSQSAsync` instance to communicate with AWS SQS.
+This connector requires an implicit @javadoc[`SqsAsyncClient`](software.amazon.awssdk.services.sqs.SqsAsyncClient) instance to communicate with AWS SQS.

-It is your code's responsibility to call `shutdown` to free any resources held by the client.
+It is your code's responsibility to call `close` to free any resources held by the client.
 In this example it will be called when the actor system is terminated.

 Scala
 : @@snip [snip](/sqs/src/test/scala/akka/stream/alpakka/sqs/scaladsl/DefaultTestContext.scala) { #init-client }